abelardopardo/ontask_b/docs/Introduction/index.rst

 from learning environments with highly personalised student support actions.

-OnTask is a web application that allows instructors and designers to combine data previously captured and stored in a matrix with a set of rules to personalise the content of a web document.
+OnTask is a web application that allows instructors and designers to combine data previously captured and stored in a table with a set of rules to personalise the content of a web document.
 That document can then be sent as an email or made available to each learner.
 The following picture shows the high level structure of the platform.